yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

 Rone, W., **Liu, Y.** and Ben-Tzvi, P., 2019, "Maneuvering and Stabilization Control of a Bipedal Robot with a Universal-Spatial Robotic Tail", Bioinspiration & Biomimetics, 14(1), p.
 016014.

-**Liu, Y.** and Ben-Tzvi, P., "Dynamic Modeling of the Quadruped with a Robotic Tail Using Virtual Work Principle", Proceedings of the ASME 2018 IDETC/CIE, 42nd Mechanisms & Robotics Conference, Quebec City, Canada, pp.V05BT07A021-V05BT07A021, Aug.
+**Liu, Y.** and Ben-Tzvi, P., "Dynamic Modeling of the Quadruped with a Robotic Tail Using Virtual Work Principle", Proceedings of the ASME 2018 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2018), 42nd Mechanisms & Robotics Conference, Quebec City, Canada, p.
+V05BT07A021, Aug.
 26-29, 2018.